orcfax/docs/docs/developer-manual/archived-docs.md

-research project that aimed to maximize the [eUTXO][utxo-1] model and leveraged design principles, [CIP-31][cip-31], and [CIP-32][cip-32] to prioritize a cost-sensitive, post-Vasil native method for publishing secure, signed, datums on-chain for Reference Input consumption by Cardano dApps.
+research project that aimed to maximize the [eUTXO][utxo-1] model and leveraged design principles, [CIP-31][cip-31], and [CIP-32][cip-32] to prioritize a cost-sensitive, post-Vasil native method for publishing secure, signed, datums on-chain for reference input consumption by Cardano dApps.

 The initial version of COOP was developed in collaboration with [MLabs][mlabs-1] consultancy.
 The guidelines and specification in COOP are free, open-source, and